1inch/limit-order-protocol-utils/README.md

 ## Limit order

-A limit order is an order to buy or sell at a specified or better price.
+A limit order is a financial instrument with which you can put up an EPC-20 (or BEP-20) token for sale at a fixed price.
-A limit order excludes the possibility of execution at a less favorable price than a limit order, however, its execution is not guaranteed.
+For example, you can put up for sale 2 WBTC tokens at the price of 82415 DAI tokens.

-Inch protocol limit orders have many tools for flexible management:
+1inch limit orders protocol have many tools for flexible trade management:

 -   partial fill
 -   predicates